Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Scalar fields in the Einstein frame

-What follows is to perform the conformal transformation \eqref{conformal transformation} to the action \eqref{boson action} to change to the Einstein frame.
-Since $\chi$ is a spectator field, it remains energetically subdominant, $\rho_\chi \ll 3H^2M_p^2$, throughout the entire background evolution.
-Therefore, we can apply the same conformal transformation of the metric \eqref{conformal transformation} as in the previous section.
+As we assume that the energy density of the $\chi$ field never dominates, the reheating phase after inflation cannot proceed purely through gravitational interactions.
+Instead, it is assumed that reheating occurs via the decay of the scalaron into light particles $m_\chi \ll M$ \cite{vilenkin1985, Gorbunov2012, Li2021} and through the production of gauge bosons due to Higgs boson decay \cite{Bezrukov2009, BEZRUKOV2019657, He2021}.
+Thus, the spectator field $\chi$ is considered as dark matter produced gravitationally.
+Given that the $\chi$-field interacts only gravitationally with the background fields $\phi$ and $h$, its dynamics can be analyzed effectively within the Einstein frame.
+To study its evolution, we apply the same conformal transformation of the metric \eqref{conformal transformation} as in the previous section.
 By doing so, we avoid considering back-reaction effects on the space-time geometry and the background dynamics.
-In the Einstein frame, we obtain the following action
+In the Einstein frame, we obtain the following action:

 where $\chi \to \tilde{\chi} = \Psi^{-1}\chi$ is the re-scaled scalar field and the Ricci scalar in the Einstein frame is given by $R = 6(\dot{H} + 2H^2)$.
-We can perform another conformal transformation which involve the scalar field $\tilde{\chi}$ leading to another Einstein frame in order to remove the non-minimal coupling constant $\xi_\chi$.
-However, we are only interested in the situation where $\chi$ is an spectator field and both scalaron field $\phi$ and Higgs field are responsible of the dynamics during and after inflation.
-One can see that the conformal transformation \eqref{conformal transformation} induces interaction terms between the scalaron $\phi$, the Higgs field $h$ and the free scalar $\tilde{\chi}$.
+We can perform another conformal transformation which involves the scalar field $\tilde{\chi}$ leading to another Einstein frame to remove the non-minimal coupling constant $\xi_\chi$.
+However, we are only interested in the situation where $\chi$ is a spectator field and both scalaron field $\phi$ and Higgs field $h$ are responsible for the dynamics during and after inflation.
+One can see that the conformal transformation \eqref{conformal transformation} induces interaction terms between the scalaron $\phi$, the Higgs field $h$, and the free scalar $\tilde{\chi}$.
 We can identify the interaction terms from the following action